-Many times the large IT media outlets will go to a large software vendor’s press conference and repeat items verbatim that they heard at the event.
+In most cases, the large IT media outlets will go to a SAP vendor’s press conference and repeat items verbatim that they heard at the event.
 This makes some these outlets nothing more than copy machines for the most powerful entities.

 This is the reality of the enterprise software media market, and the are very few articles or books that even describe the issue.
 The writers at the major IT entities are often easy to fool.
 Many of those that write on enterprise software have never implemented software or touch the software that they write about.

 As the most prominent entity that studies SAP’s marketing output, it often seems as if SAP marketing lives in a virtual reality that has little to do with what actually happens on SAP projects.
 SAP can rely upon a line of surrogates, from Deloitte and IBM to ComputerWeekly, all that are pro-SAP due to financial ties to SAP.